AzharJacobs/MT5/README.md

 - Connects to your MT5 trading account
 - Fetches historical and live market data
 - Detects and fills data gaps
-- Stores clean, normalized data in PostgreSQL
+- Stores clean, normalized data in Turso
 - Provides a stable data source for separate ML/strategy applications

 **What this service does NOT do:**